Root Access Settings

 Omitting this value results in using the default minioadmin

-Root API Access
+Root API access

 Specify on to enable and off to disable the root user account.
 Disabling the root service account also disables all service accounts associated with root, excluding those used by site replication.
 Defaults to on.